 The mighty Shoebill

 Our satisfied group then moved on the other treasures to be found at Mabamba, a slew of kingfishers, waders, raptors, and assorted songbirds that quickly grew to a list of over 70 species in just a few blissful hours.
 Less than 24 hours in the country, we could already declare our trip a success.
-Uganda may offer a chance at x% of the world’s bird species—birds we fully intended on tracking down—but the Shoebill surpasses them all in importance.
+Uganda may offer a chance at over 10% of the world’s bird species—birds we fully intended on tracking down—but the Shoebill surpasses them all in importance.
 This deeply weird bird represents the very tip of the spear of Uganda’s wildlife tourism sector, currently considered the country’s largest and most significant export.
 Sure, the Pearl of Africa has so much more for visitors to enjoy, including many of the most cherished mammal species on the planet, but the Shoebill seems to capture the imaginations of birders and non-birders alike.
 Having finally seen this iconic species, I can assure you that the experience wildly exceeds expectations.
 Make seeing the Shoebill a priority and, if possible, seek it out in Mabamba Swamp.

 Very happy birders who traveled from all around the world for this very moment